How to brush your cat’s teeth: A vet’s guide

 When it comes to choosing a toothbrush, you can use a full-sized toothbrush, a finger brush, or even a piece of gauze to clean your cat’s teeth.
 Whichever works best for both you and your cat is perfectly fine to use.

-2. Let your cat explore these fun new toys
+Let your cat explore these fun new “toys”

 Your cat probably won’t appreciate having a toothbrush shoved in her mouth right off the bat.
 Give her time to sniff and explore the toothbrush so she can see that there’s nothing for her to be afraid of.
 You can even let her taste the toothpaste to find a flavor that she likes.

-Use positive reinforcement such as praise, petting or her favorite treats to encourage her to view the experience as something fun and rewarding.
+Use positive reinforcement such as praise, petting or the best cat treats and best cat toys to encourage her to view the experience as something fun and rewarding.

 Gently lift your cat’s lip and lightly brush one or two teeth with your toothbrush.
 Then back off for a moment and allow your cat some time to process this new sensation.
 Keep your sessions short at first, even if your cat seems to enjoy them.
 The key is to make the process quick and fun, so your cat looks forward to more.